saucelabs/sauce-school/codelabs/Module1_SeleniumJava.md

 Java uses the driver method to interact with Selenium.
 When you use it, you instantiate a web driver, and then you have access to methods allowed by the web driver.
 Selenium uses the driver to automate and manipulate elements in the browser.
 Some examples of drivers include Chromedriver for the Chrome browser or Geckodriver for the Firefox browser.

-JUnit is a Java library/package that allows you to communicate with Selenium and run unit tests.
+JUnit4 is a Java library/package that allows you to communicate with Selenium and run unit tests.
 It also helps orchestrate test execution.
 This Java language binding (Selenium WebDriver methods written in Java) allows you to leverage the features specified by the W3C WebDriver protocol.

 #### Quiz